 Report | Cinegi Arts and Film Action Research

-We have recently undertaken collaborative research into how a digital distribution service could bring filmed arts and cultural content to audiences in venues beyond mainstream cinemas.
+Researching how a digital distribution service could bring filmed arts and cultural content to audiences in venues beyond mainstream cinemas.

 Cinegi Arts&Film was an action research project, delivered by Cinegi, that ran from January 2017 to May 2018 to test how a digital distribution service could bring filmed arts and cultural content to audiences in venues beyond mainstream cinemas.
 These venues could include community centres, village halls, arts and cultural organisations and any other non-cinemas interested in showcasing arts content to the public.
 The project was supported through a grant from Arts Council England, and a partnership with the BFI.
 The research component was contracted to The Audience Agency and Nesta.